What support is available?: 1. Disabled Students Allowance (DSA)

 How do I qualify?

 To qualify you will need to be able to prove that you are eligible.
-For specific learning difficulties this means that you will need to provide a ‘diagnostic assessment’ from a psychologist or suitably qualified specialist teacher - you’ll need to get reassessed if you had this done when you were under 16.
+For specific learning difficulties this means that you will need to provide an assessment from a psychologist or suitably qualified specialist teacher - you’ll need to get reassessed if you had this done when you were under 16.

 What can the Disabled Students’ Allowance pay for?